Nick at Nite: 2004–present

 On July 5, 2009, Nick at Nite’s programming hours expanded to begin at 8 p.m.
 Eastern and Pacific Time on Sunday through Thursday nights, while the Friday lineup continued to start at 10 p.m.
-Eastern and Pacific Time (sometimes on Friday nights, it actually began at 9 p.m.
-Eastern and Pacific Time, or still at 8 p.m.
-Eastern and Pacific Time, but outside of that, the Friday lineup still had a 10 p.m.
-Eastern and Pacific Time start time, until October 2009, when the Friday start time became 9 p.m.) (the Saturday lineup also continues to have a 10 p.m.
+Eastern and Pacific Time until October 2009, when the Friday start time became 9 p.m. (the Saturday lineup continues to have a 10 p.m.
 Eastern and Pacific Time start time due to the presence of the long-running Saturday primetime comedy lineup on Nickelodeon).
 Nick at Nite's times of operation have changed several times over the years, to at one point (between 1998 and 2000) beginning as late as 9 p.m.
 Eastern and Pacific Time on Sunday through Thursdays and ending as early as 5:30 a.m.
 Eastern and Pacific Time.